In the market for a car? If you’re planning on purchasing a used vehicle, you’re in good company.

 “For the safety of everyone sharing the road with you and to protect your purchase, it’s important to stay up-to-date on car maintenance,” says Doug Turner, director of service operations at Byrider, the nation’s largest used car and finance network of dealerships.

-To help you extend the life of your used car, the automotive experts at Byrider are offering the following tips:
+April is National Car Care Month and to help you extend the life of your used car, the automotive experts at Byrider are offering the following tips:

 • Follow the maintenance recommendations of the manufacturer to keep it running as smoothly as possible.
 This includes filling your vehicle with the proper gas, and using the proper oil per the manufacturer’s recommendations.

 • Prioritize preventive maintenance to avoid issues down the line.
 Pay special attention to noises or warning signs that could indicate your vehicle needs maintenance.
 Remember, warning lights on your dashboard are illuminated for a reason.
 Understand what they mean and address them as-needed.